Deafness in Italy: Primary and secondary education

 Families with deaf children often have to move in order for their children to attend bilingual or deaf schools.
-There are bilingual/bimodel experimental programs that exist in Italy.
+There are bilingual and bimodel experimental programs that exist in Italy.
 Istituto Statale dei Sordi in Rome, Scuola per i'infanzia Statale in Cossato, and Istituto comprensivo Santini in Noventa Padovana are all examples of bilingual programs that are present in Italy.
 Bilingual curriculums use both Italian and LIS.
-LIS is also an individual class from 1 hour to a maximum of 6 hours per week.
-In places like Palermo, Guidonia, Cossato, LIS is a second language course for hearing students.
+LIS is also an individual class, lasting from 1 hour to a maximum of 6 hours per week.
+In places like Palermo, Guidonia, and Cossato, LIS is a second language course for hearing students.

-Deaf children who do not take part of special programs do not have automatic access to interpreters during school.
+Deaf children who do not take part in special programs do not have automatic access to interpreters during school.
 They may only have access to a communication assistant and teachers who aren't guaranteed to know sign language.
-In cases where deaf children have a communication assistant/ TA who is competent in LIS, the child will receive individual explanations in LIS for 20 hours a week.
-However, the rest of the curriculum will be provided through spoken Italian.
-This is the case when there is only 1 deaf child in a class of hearing children.
+In cases where deaf children have a communication assistant/TA who is competent in LIS, the child will receive individual explanations in LIS for 20 hours a week.
+However, the rest of the curriculum will be provided in spoken Italian.
+This is the case when there is only one deaf child in a class of hearing children.

-The government provides support through three branches, the Second Teacher, the Communication Assistant, and speech therapy.
+The government provides support through three branches: the Second Teacher, the Communication Assistant, and speech therapy.
 The Second Teacher works like a translator within the school system, providing what the teacher is saying to the deaf student.
-Communication assistants work in the classroom as well as in homes and other services provided by the state.
+Communication Assistants work in the classroom as well as in homes and other services provided by the state.
 They work based on contracts and often overlap with Second Teachers.
 Speech therapy is offered by the country to families as well.

-In order to qualify as a support teacher there is a required number of hours in LIS training by the Ministry for Public Instruction.
+In order to qualify as a support teacher, there is a required number of hours of LIS training provided by the Ministry for Public Instruction.
 There are also projects focused on training deaf people to become communication instructors.
 At nursery and elementary schools, the assistants working are often deaf.